wultra/powerauth-server/docs/System-Requirements.md

 - Docker 17.3.1 or newer, and
 - Docker Compose 1.11.2 or newer, and
-- Unix-based operating system, preferrably Mac OS, or any stable Linux distribution
+- Unix-based operating system, preferably macOS, or any stable Linux distribution

 Deployment is described in a separate documentation: